GiuliaMurgia03/Py-Spectral-Weighting/README.md

 5. Close input and output fits files;

 Functionalities: Select channel range for splat.
-Particular Features: ”Mini Splat”: to eliminate broadband, but very weak RFI, we implemented a mini splat.
+Particular Features: to eliminate broadband, but very weak RFI, we implemented a ”Mini Splat”